 - Northampton is predicted to increase its population from 200,000 to 300,000.
 Anyone can make the town bigger.
 Not anyone can make it better.
 Making it substantially better should be our objective.

-- We should all strive to create a town centre based on the solid foundation of quality, which ensures civic pride for future generations – no quick, cheap fixes
+- We should all strive to create a town centre based on the solid foundation of quality, which ensures civic pride for future generations – no quick fixes or cheap gimmicks.

-- Appoint a ‘Tsar’ to drive the DELIVERY of the finalised statutory CAAP (Central Area Action Plan).
+- Appoint a ‘Tsar’ to drive the DELIVERY of the finalised ACTION PLAN.
 This should it be a high-ranking executive officer who can focus energy, resources, and creativity on the objectives.
 This person must have the authority and the budget to achieve the objectives.

-- District centres should be for convenience shopping only.
-The Town Centre should be for comparison-shopping.
-Town Centres should not be undermined by other developments.
+- Town Centres should not be undermined by other developments.

-There needs to be very strict planning control on increases in out-of-town & edge-of-town retail floor space.
-Serious Consideration should be given to PPS6.
+There needs to be very strict planning control to prevent increases in out-of-town & edge-of-town retail floor space.

 Market Harborough is appealing because architectural vandalism has been minimalised and there is a great number of independent retailers.
 This diversity is very, very important.

-- Whatever is created, we should be proud of in 50 years, not embarrassed by after 5.
+- Whatever buildings are created, we should be proud of in 50 years, not embarrassed by after 5.
+Sol Central was an example of being oversold and under delivered.

 - There is a demographic change in the age profile of the nation.

-In the near future we can expect to see cities, regions and countries competing for people to work, live and play with them rather than leave to go elsewhere.
+In the near future we can expect to see cities, regions and countries competing for people to work, live and play in them, rather than leave to go elsewhere.

-People that live in and visit Northampton, will be demanding to live in and visit the sort of environment that they seek when visiting other places.
+People that live in and visit Northampton will be demanding the sort of environment that they seek when visiting other places.

 Providing theatres, entertainment, restaurants, exhibitions, culture, clubs, things to be proud of, and the ‘brands’ that are a part of any successful city or region, will be mandatory.
 This includes easy access.